trussworks/Engineering-Playbook/docs/infrasec/ci_cd.md

 - DON'T: Tag anything with \`:latest\`, \`:staging\` or anything of such.[^2]

-- DO: Combine CalVer and the git commit digest in your tags to get the best of all worlds.
+- DO: Combine CalVer and the git commit digest in your tags to get the best of all worlds. (see below)

 ### CalVer plus git digest